ENGINEER IN THE WOOD INDUSTRY

 TESTIMONIALS

-In the wider sense, I did the ideal course for this job !
-And at the same time, this job is an ideal fit for my course and my love of wood as a building material.
 My best memory from my time at ENSTIB is being able to interact with all the different people in and around the school.
-It’s a human sized school, which means you can chat with everyone – from the dean to the maintanance crew, from faculty and the admin team to the students.
-It’s one big network, like a family !
+It’s a relatively small school, which means you can chat with everyone – from the dean to the maintenance crew, from faculty and the admin team to the students.
+It’s one big network, like a family!

 Xavier Laurent